thisdot/tech-dev-tooling/README.md

 Framer is an awesome tool to empower you to create interactive, highly customisable prototypes with code

 - [Mockflow](https://www.mockflow.com/)
-A wireframe software that allows you to create interface.
+A wireframe software that allows you to create an interface.
 It has several internal components and icons.

 ## Miscellaneous